Best eBook Apps For Kids (All eBooks) [Updated for 2022]

 This award winner is perfect for that wind-down story right before bedtime.
 It’s designed for the very young, and features 13 interactive animals.
 You can also switch from summer to winter version.
 It has an autoplay version, and can be used in 13 different languages.

 This ebook costs $3.99 on the iOS App Store and is free on Google Play Store.
 Some of the animals are available as in-app purchases of $1.99 each.
 There is also an optional video available by in-app purchase for $0.99.

 This app features all of the fun of Dr. Seuss as well as surprise interactions that can be activated by tapping, tilting, or swiping your device.
 It’s an award-winner, with mini-games embedded to help your child with beginning reading and language skills.
 The activities are aligned to kindergarten Common Core Standards.
 It has read-to-me, read-to-myself, and autoplay modes.

-The app costs $3.99, and is very child safe.
+The app is very child safe.
 It’s from the developers at Oceanhouse Media, so you know it’s high quality.

 This ebook features over 50 pages of digital pop-up fun.
 The classic story of Peter Rabbit and his misfortunes in the garden of Mr. MacGregor is retold with beautiful illustrations and surprises on every page.
 This ebook features read-to-me and read-to-myself modes, as well.
 Beatrix Potter’s amazing story comes to life in this version.

 The Three Billy Goats Gruff and Other Stories (The Story Mouse Volume 4, Unabridged)